 For more tips on decluttering and organising your home our previous blog and interview with decluttering expert Esme might be an interesting read.

-Gardens are usually at some of their most beautiful stages in the summer, it’s an excellent time to show-off a well-maintained outdoor space.
+Gardens are in high demand and are usually at some of their most beautiful stages in the summer, it’s an excellent time to show-off a well-maintained outdoor space.
 If you have a garden and you’re selling a house in the summer, you should absolutely be focusing your attentions on the garden.
 Be sure to regularly mow the lawn, remove weeds and cut any hedges or overgrown trees that might be restricting the natural light.

 Set the stage for buyers so they can imagine themselves spending time in your garden.
 Get out the garden furniture, if it’s looking a bit drab then a lick of paint can go a long way to create a more welcoming space.